-The difficulties attending the conduct of agitation and propaganda in a country in which the workers read and speak such a great number of languages as in the United States is indicated in the fact that thus far our program has been published and distributed in the following 15 languages: Armenian, English, Estonian, Finnish, German, Hungarian, Jewish [Yiddish], Yugoslav (Croatian), Italian, Lettish [Latvian], Lithuanian, Polish, Russian, Spanish, and Ukrainian.[†]
+The difficulties attending the conduct of the agitation and propaganda in a country in which the workers read and speak such a great number of languages as in the United States, is indicated in the fact that thus far our program has been published and distributed in the following 16 languages: Armenian, English, Estonian, Finnish, German, Hungarian, Jewish [Yiddish], Yugoslav (Croatian), Italian, Lettish [Latvian], Lithuanian, Polish, Russian, Swedish, Spanish, and Ukrainian.

-Our official organ, The Communist, has been published once in each of these 15 languages and is coming out each 2 weeks in English, Hungarian, Polish, and Russian, and once each month in German, Jewish [Yiddish], Yugoslav (Croatian).
+Our official organ, The Communist, has been published once in each of the 16 languages, and is coming out once each two weeks in English, Hungarian, Polish, and Russian; and once each month in German, Jewish [Yiddish], Yugoslav (Croatian).

 In addition to the official illegal organ of the party, we publish an English legal weekly [The Toiler] and an Estonian legal weekly [Uus Ilm].
-Also a Jewish paper bi-weekly [Der Proletarier].
+Also a Jewish legal paper biweekly.

-At the time of the crisis which developed in connection with the advance of the Red Army into Poland and the efforts of the Allies to rally support for Poland, we distributed two leaflets appealing to the American workers to support Soviet Russia by refusing to handle any munitions of war.‡ Mass meetings were also held in some section s of the country under the name of legal organizations.
-A resolution to the same effect was drawn and sent to tour members for introduction in trade unions of which they are members.
+At the time of the crisis which developed in connection of the Allies to rally support for Poland, we distributed two leaflets appealing to the American workers to support Soviet Russia by refusing to handle any munitions of war.
+Mass meetings were also held in some sections of the country under the name of legal organizations.
+A resolution to the same effect was drawn and sent to our members for introduction in trade unions of which they are members.

-We have also issued a number of other leaflets in connection with strikes and the election campaign, notably a leaflet directed against the Socialists expelled from the New York legislature, who shamefully betrayed the workers in their defence.
-Our policy in the election campaign this year, in which it is impossible for us to put up candidates, is "Boycott the elections."
+We have also issued a number of other leaflets in connection with strikes and the election campaign this year, in which it is impossible for us to put up candidates; [the slogan] is "Boycott the elections."

 At the present time we have in preparation an edition of The State and Revolution, by Comrade Lenin, which hitherto has not been available in English for the American workers.
-We are also publishing under the name of our legal publishing association Comrade Zinoviev's speech on the life of Lenin.§
+We are also publishing under the name of our legal publishing association Comrade Zinoviev's speech on the life of Lenin.